 The Collections Requirements Class extends the Core to enable fine-grained access to spatial resources.
 This requirements class is mandatory for all OGC APIs which expose spatial resources.

-The structure and organziation of a collection of spatial resources is very much dependent on the nature of that resource and the expected access patterns.
+The structure and organization of a collection of spatial resources is very much dependent on the nature of that resource and the expected access patterns.
 This is information which cannot be specified in a common manner.
 The Collections Requirements Class specifies the requirements necessary to discover and understand that structure and organization.
 Requirements governing the resource collections themselves are specified in the resource-specific OGC API standards.

 HTML